Skip to main content

 Indicates a so-called “showroom mode”.

 2e This requires a look into the main control board: Get a professional to do this to be safe.
 To clear the error, press Lighting and Energy Saver at the same time and hold the buttons for about 8 to 10 seconds.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Misconnection or a short circuit in the fresh food sensor.

 1e Check the water supply and the sensor for proper functioning.
 Reset the fridge by unplugging it for 5 minutes, then plugging it back in.
 If the issue persists, a professional will need to look at it.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Water level sensor issue or misreading.